r0mainK/blog/_posts/2020-11-08-concise-guide-to-efficient-python-tooling.md

 ## Version Control

 Not much to say here, if you don't use `git` yet you should stop and go check it out (get it ?), then start using it in all of your projects.
-There are a ton of ressources online to help you get the hang of it, I personally like [this lecture](https://missing.csail.mit.edu/2020/version-control/) of the notorious missing semester course from MIT (in fact you should study the whole course if you've got the time).
-By the way, you should be adding to your `.gitignore` file the file patterns / directories mentionned earlier, to avoid commiting temporary files or any other trash by mistake.
-Additionaly, if you don't like using the command line, notice you can use VSCode to do most of the operations.
+There are a ton of resources online to help you get the hang of it, I personally like [this lecture](https://missing.csail.mit.edu/2020/version-control/) of the notorious missing semester course from MIT (in fact you should study the whole course if you've got the time).
+By the way, you should be adding to your `.gitignore` file the file patterns / directories mentioned earlier, to avoid committing temporary files or any other trash by mistake.
+Additionally, if you don't like using the command line, notice you can use VSCode to do most of the operations.

 ## Formatting